 Businesses can organize workloads by specifying either who is doing the work, the type of work performed, or the process of the work.
 Workloads measure the number of resources needed to accomplish the work, a unit of work helps in measuring the quantity of work completed, and setting service levels helps in laying out acceptable parameters between the provider and the consumer.

 The next step in developing the capacity planning process is to analyze the current capacity of the business operations.
 Businesses need to analyze their current production schedule for better capacity management.
 They should analyze each workload by following these four steps:

 - By comparing the measurements of any items referenced in service level agreements with their objectives

 - Strategic resource planning and checking the usage of every resource of the system

-- Analyzing the resource utilization for each workload and identifying workloads that are the major users of each resource
+- Analyzing the resource utilization for each workload and identifying workloads that are the primary users of each resource

-- Determining points where each workload spends its time and gaining insights into which resource takes the greatest portion of response time for each workload
+- Determining points where each workload spends its time and gaining insights into which resource takes the most significant portion of response time for each workload

-Quantzig’s capacity planning solutions can help you gain complete visibility into your supply chain processes and optimize your production capacity.
-Request a FREE demo to know more.
+Quantzig’s capacity planning solutions can help you optimize your production capacity by offering complete visibility into your supply chain processes.
+Learn more.

 This is the final step involved in developing an effective capacity planning process.
 Once the current capacity is analyzed, businesses need to know the amount of work that is expected to come over the coming quarters.
-Following this, they need to configure the optimal system for satisfying service levels over this period of time.
-The optimal configuration ensures you to meet service level requirements and offers an opportunity for companies to optimize their production process and prepare themselves for the future.
+Following this, they need to configure the optimal system for satisfying service levels over this period.
+The optimal configuration ensures you meet service level requirements and offers an opportunity for companies to optimize their production process and prepare themselves for the future.